 She is wearing a black nylon square-necked blouse with short sleeves not the overbodice or jacket (kletje) worn originally.
 Around the neckline is a shiny white braid printed with a scene of typical Dutch windmills in black.
 The front of the blouse is closed with a piece of narrow dark blue braid.
 Under the blouse she is wearing a cotton double bib (kraplap) printed with pink and yellow flowers on a white background.
 Her long skirt is made of brushed cotton and has irregular stripes in blue, red, orange, yellow and green.
 She is wearing neither the padded hip roll nor the multiple petticoats typical of this region.
 Over her skirt is an apron made of the same black material as her blouse with an inset of the same floral material used for the bib.
 The ties of the apron are made of the same black-and-white windmill braid as used around her neckline.
 The woman has black lacy knee-length socks and a pair of wooden clogs on her feet.
 This is a modern style as usually white stockings were worn and clogs would never have been worn for festive occasions.

 On her head is the typical starched close fitting white lace cap with a point on the crown and two wings over the temples.
-It is lacking the tradtional black undercap.
+It is lacking the traditional black undercap.